Troubleshooter (TV series): Production

 After originally approaching companies to produce the first series, the BBC production team for the subsequent series were overwhelmed by applications from various British businesses and enterprises.
 This was in part for the quality of consultation that Harvey-Jones gave, but also for the publicity, which often resulted in an immediate revival for the company through increased sales.

 After selecting a breadth of companies, industries and situations, Harvey-Jones and executive producer Richard Reisz would review the applications to choose the selected applicants.
 Harvey-Jones would nominally only have access to any published accounts, management provided plans, and any items of press and media that could be found, before engaging the company.

 The period of consultation was given over a period of at least three months per company, resulting in the third series requiring Harvey-Jones to have reserved dates in his diary for 50 weeks of the year: the major reason he gave up the programme, to concentrate on his charitable activities and family.

 Harvey-Jones style

 At its peak, Troubleshooter gained three million viewers per episode.
-This was attrbuted to Harvey-Jones' personable, frank and straightforward style, with judgements given through his distinctive style:
+This was attributed to Harvey-Jones' personable, frank and straightforward style, with judgements given through his distinctive style: